sohamcodes/AWS-Serverless-NodeJs-with-Github-Actions/README.md

 -->

 # Project Description
 This project looks at developing and deploying a simple Node Express API service running on AWS Lambda using the Serverless Framework.
-The APIs are connected to a serverless database (NeonDB).
+The APIs are connected to a serverless database (NeonDB) where a very simple schema is created.

 Architture:
 API Gateway -- > Lambda --> NeonDB (Serverless)